mitch-b/OpenWish/DEVELOPING.md

 dotnet user-secrets set Parameters:sqlPassword "D0 not use this in prod!"
 ```

-The secret will be passed into ApiService automatically (well, from Aspire).
+The secret will be passed into `OpenWish.Web` automatically (well, from Aspire).

 ## EntityFramework Core Changes